 Yes.
 Students earn a Master of Public Health.

 No, students cannot switch from an online to a residential program.

-The school years is broken into 4 terms: fall, winter, spring, and summer.
+The school year is broken into four terms: fall, winter, spring, and summer.
 Some foundational courses will run on a monthly basis, but classes will generally run every term.
 Students will be able to choose the order in which they take their classes.

-Most students will complete the program in 2 years.
-There is a requirement to complete the program within 5 years.
+Most students will complete the program in two years.
+There is a requirement to complete the program within five years.

 This multidisciplinary degree will prepare you for a broad range of careers in public health, including in biostatistics, epidemiology, community health, leadership roles in the health management field, or public health policy professions.
 In this program, you’ll have the opportunity to choose your path and dive deeper into focus areas that interest you.

 Students will get frequent access to faculty and Graduate Student Instructors (GSIs) through live office hours and email.